Tsingzao/banet/README.md

 - h5py
 - pandas
 - future  # python2 only
-- tensorboard_logger  # for use tensorboard to view training loss
+- tensorboard_logger  # for using tensorboard to view training loss

 You can use: